divadbaroon/Junov.1/README.md

 4. Obtain and secure all keys stated above in an Azure Key Vault
 5. Copy the contents of sample_config.py to a new file called config.py.
 6. Replace the placeholder values in config.py with your own Azure Key Vault name and secrets.
-7. Ensure all the calls to sample_config throughout the script match the names you gave to the secrets in your Key Vault
+7. Ensure all the calls to config throughout the script match the names you gave to the secrets in your Key Vault

 ## Usage
 1. Open your terminal or command prompt
 2. Change into your folder's directory
 3. Run the program: python main.py
 4. Choose whether to customize your bot
-5. Wait for "listening..." to appear, indicating that the bot is now listening for input
+5. Wait for the startup sound to play, indicating that the bot is now listening for input
 6. Interact with the bot by speaking

 ## Supported Commands